dogwaddle/CreativeProductivityGuide/README.md

+# Note to Visitors

+This project has been moved to offline development, with the wiki being developed in a personal note repository.
+I do plan on putting it either on its own page or into the wiki once I finish. - May 2020

 # All the information is Stored in the Wiki

 The _**wiki**_ is where you are going to house all the information you need as you come across it and organize it.
 Then in the _**code sections**_, that is where you'll **distill** all the **information** and **create** a **comic book** out of it.